ON THE DAY OF THE RIDE

 BIKES Make sure your bike is roadworthy and checked over before the start of the ride.
-Electrically Assisted Pedal Cycles (EAPCs) / E-bikes may be ridden in 50 and 100km Brevet Populaire events, but they are not eligible for validation.
+Electrically Assisted Pedal Cycles (EAPCs) aka E-bikes are WELCOME in 50 and 100km Brevet Populaire events, but are not eligible for validation.
 For 200km ride LIGHTS are MUST unless you're a fast rider.

 Never try anything new on the day of the ride - be it food, clothing or bike !